Battle of Gembloux (1940): Second Battle of Perbais

 Hoepner arranged for a new Stuka attack for 12:00 and ordered his divisions to exploit it to break through the enemy position.
 The French fire did not let up and at 12:30 Oberstleutnant Eberbach commanding the 35th Panzer Regiment refused to renew the attack, having lost half his tanks including his own.
 Stever came up to the headquarters of 33rd Rifle Regiment to urge on the attack and was hit by a French shell and evacuated.
-Breith, commanding 5th Panzer Brigade, was out of contact, so command devolved on Oberst von Boyneburg commanding 4th Rifle Brigade.
+Breith, commanding 5th Panzer Brigade, was out of contact, so command devolved on Oberst Boyneburg commanding 4th Rifle Brigade.
 At about 14:00, Hoepner passed on the order to stop the offensive but he did not halt the effort of 3rd Panzer Division in the Ernage area.
 He began planning a new attack with the addition of 35th and 20th Infantry Divisions.

 Having begun the day over-optimistically, the German command now swung to the other extreme.
-6th Army refused XVI Corps's request to renew the attack the next morning in favour of an set-piece attack by the whole army, which could not begin before 17 May.
+6th Army refused XVI Corps's request to renew the attack the next morning in favour of a set-piece attack by the whole army, which could not begin before 17 May.
 There were solid reasons for delay; the corps artillery commander noted German difficulties in locating and neutralising French batteries and added that logistics units could not make good the heavy consumption of ammunition because of the state of the road net.

 The war diary of the 4th Panzer Division makes clear the extent of the defeat.
 From 11:07, radio contact with the staff of 5th Panzer Brigade was lost.
 Breith was out of contact and reports from the front showed that the tanks were taking heavy losses and could not remain standing under fire.
 Thus, at 12:00 the division ordered the armour back to its start positions.
 At 13:00, 4th Rifle Brigade reported that the infantry was likewise pulling out.
-Von Boyneburg ordered them forward again.
+Boyneburg ordered them forward again.
 At this point, Stever went forward, only to return to his headquarters at 14:00, wounded.
 At 15:00, 4th Panzer Division reported to XVI Corps that the Panzer Brigade staff was stuck on the railroad line.
 The 4th Rifle Brigade also had suffered heavy losses and there was no prospect of success and it was "dubious" whether the troops could attack again on 16 May.
 At 15:40, Breith—wounded in the face by a shell fragment—turned up at division headquarters.
 He had spent three hours in a shellhole playing dead under heavy artillery fire.
 Stever was convinced a renewed attack on 16 May would not be possible.
 At 20:00, XVI Corps notified 4th Panzer Division that the attack would be renewed only on 17 May, without 4th Panzer Division.
-That afternoon, Hauptmann von Jungenfeld (one of his company commanders) sent a tank to try to rescue Breith.
+That afternoon, Hauptmann Jungenfeld (one of his company commanders) sent a tank to try to rescue Breith.
 The machine took four hits and withdrew.
-Von Jungenfeld and his men were happy to retreat.
+Jungenfeld and his men were happy to retreat.
 Several companies were pinned down under fire.